-This program is designed to help students develop the skills necessary to become a mentor, curriculum leader or college instructor in teacher preparation programs.
-The Master of Arts in Education with an emphasis in Teaching and Learning will provide students with a global perspective on the purposes of education and apply learning theories to educational settings and to curriculum design.
+This program is designed to help students develop the skills and understanding necessary to become an exemplary practitioner as well as a mentor, curriculum leader or college instructor in teacher preparation programs.
+The Master of Arts in Education with an emphasis in Teaching and Learning offers educators of all levels a global perspective on the purposes of education as well as the ability to meaningfully apply learning theories to curriculum design, scholastic issues, and multiple educational settings.
 Graduates will be able to effectively evaluate, use and generate research to move the field of education forward.

 It is particularly tailored to those who hold a California multiple or single subject professional clear credential from an approved 2042 BTSA instruction program since students can receive a block transfer of 12 credits toward the degree.

 Applicants intending on enrolling in this program, whether online or on campus, must be California residents and must complete the formal application process with all required documents, which include: